 There are volume markings on the side of the bottle that have a different texture from the rest of the bottle.
-The markings are in fluid ounces (oz.) and in milliliters (ml).
+The markings are in fluid ounces (oz.) and milliliters (ml).

-Mimijumi vs Comotomo bottles overall performance
+Mimijumi vs. Comotomo bottles overall performance

 Ease of use

-Mimijumi bottles are very easy to use.
+Mimijumi bottles are straightforward to use.
 When you are holding a hungry-crying baby, you can easily open and close this bottle with hand.
 The non-skid base allows the bottle to stand firm on a tabletop as you replace the nipple, add the milk or prepare the formula without the bottle toppling over.

 Since the Comotomo bottles have a wide-neck and not angled like the Mimijumi bottles, they are easy to clean.
 You do not even need to use a bottle brush since your hand can easily fit into them.

 Moreover, Comotomo bottles are heat resistant.
-So, they can be washed in hot soapy water or a dishwasher and sterilized in a microwave, by boiling or using a sterilizer.
+So, they can be washed in hot soapy water or a dishwasher and sterilized in a microwave by boiling or using a sterilizer.

-Similarly, Mimijumi bottles also do not need a bottle brush in order to reach all the corners of the bottle when cleaning.
+Similarly, Mimijumi bottles also do not need a bottle brush to reach all the corners of the bottle when cleaning.
 This is because despite being angled, they are wide enough to fit your arm when washing.
 Moreover, they have fewer parts; hence, you will not take too much time cleaning or setting up.